**New dates & Special Covid-19 Prices**

 That said, this class is intended for people who have experience writing and understand what goes into the process, etc. This class is not intended for first time writers.

 I created this class using everything I’ve learned in my obsessive study of the mother wound.
-The research I found was focused on white people who were cisgendered and in heterosexual relationships.
+The research I found was focused on white, cisgendered folks in heterosexual relationships.
 I wondered: How have legacies of slavery, colonialism, immigration, genocide, and racism shaped and exacerbated the mother wound for people of color and indigenous folks?
 What role does homophobia, etc play?
 I turned to literature and found answers in stories by writers of color.
 As a result, this class privileges the work of writers of color.

 The goals of the class are: